Glory, Glory, to the World: Themes

 Opening track "Glory to the World" was composed by Midori.
 She was inspired by attending Sunday services at black churches whenever she visits the United States or the United Kingdom.
 She has always liked gospel music, and said the song has elements of gospel and a section for pipe organ.
 Describing church music as "powerful," particularly when enhanced by worshipers, the guitarist arranged the song to be "sacred" and church-like in a broad sense.
 Midori cited the unison and harmony between the two guitars and bass on "Glory to the World" as the most difficult thing on the EP due to how fast some phrases are.
 Because of the COVID-19 pandemic, Asami wrote the lyrics to have a positive message and also included the phrase "hallelujah" to have a "holy element."

 The Miyako-composed "No Time to Hesitate" was the last song written for the EP.
 With the other three tracks already decided, Asami wanted another upbeat song.
 The singer praised the drum arrangement done by Haruna for significantly changing the impression the song gives when compared to its demo.

 Speaking of "Paranoia", Asami said it came from her newfound love of thrash metal.
 Previously she wrote ballad-type tracks, but decided to give thrash a try as she enjoys performing Lovebites' songs "The Hammer of Wrath", "M.D.O." and "Thunder Vengeance".
 She initially assumed that thrash songs would be the hardest to sing, but has since found that she is able to record such songs in one take.
 Although she normally starts with the melody when writing songs, for thrash songs she starts with the guitar riff and said melody comes last.
 The vocalist revealed that since she can not play guitar, she writes the riffs on piano, which makes it difficult for guitarists Midori and Miyako to replicate.
-However, Midori said this is a challenge she enjoys, as she too also uses keyboard to write guitar solos, and that the guitar on "Paranoia" was done quickly.
+However, Midori said this is a challenge she enjoys, as she also uses keyboard to write guitar solos, and that the guitar on "Paranoia" was done quickly.